jee-mj/portfolio/notes/day45.md

 The system I am using results in a lot of files, but solves the styling issue without having to delve into documentation too deeply.

 Let's sync latest up because I would rather the portfolio to present "WIP" while it is in progress.

+## Gotta go

+Gotta gotta gotta go...

+I've also gotta make sure that the planets can spin at their normal speed again on mobile.